Raavan: Enemy of Aryavarta: Plot

 Raavan was the first child of Maharishi Vishrava.
 He was power hungry from childhood.
 He was born a Naga but it was kept secret from others in his tribe.
 He is enamored by the Kanyakumari of Vaidyanath, who asks Raavan to be a better person.
 When Raavan's brother is born a Naga, the nine year old Ravaan along with his maternal uncle Mareech, has to fight with his father's disciples to keep his baby brother alive.
 They eventually flee and after their maternal family also disowns them, and go to Vaidyanath to meet the Kanyakumari.
 There they are informed that, the Kanyakumari has changed.
 With a sad heart, Raavan decides to leave Vaidyanath.

 They then reach the southern part of India.
 Due to the Kshatriya community being in power, the Vaishyas are less influential in the Sapt Sindhu.
-Raavan started to work as a smuggler at the tender age of ten.
+Raavan started to work as a smuggler at the age of ten.
 He provided for his mother, his brother Kumbhakarna (named as the ears of the boy resemble the Kumbha (pots)), whom he loves dearly and his maternal uncle Mareech, who stayed with him through thick & thin.
 Raavan was deeply in love with the Kanyakumari, whose name or whereabouts he didn't know.
 Raavan became more powerful when he started a business by taking over Akampana's ship.
 They also save a girl child Samichi and the child vows to be faithful to Ravaan, her Iraiva.

 During a planned attack on Krakachabahu, the governor of Chilika, who has hidden his wealth from the King of Kalinga, Raavan once again sees the Kanyakumari.
 Kumbhakarna, being the dutiful and loyal brother, searched for her, and found her assuming a new identity - Vedavati.
 She is married to Prithvi, a small trader and is pregnant now.
 Raavan, tries to woo Vedavati but to no avail.
 When Vedavati and her husband are killed by the son of the village leader where they reside, for the hundi that Raavan gave her, Raavan orders the massacre of all the villagers and becomes a ruthless person, vowing to destroy the Sapt Sindhu.